Universal shot-noise limit for quantum metrology with local Hamiltonians

-where the expression of $N$-independent function $f$ is given in the Supplemental Materials~\citep{SM}, confirming the claim that only SNL can be achieved even with the ground state of local and gapped Hamiltonians.
-Taking $\lambda_{*}\to+\infty$, where the ground state becomes the spin coherent state with $\theta=\phi=0$, we find
+where the function $f$ is $N$ independent\,\citep{SM1}, confirming the claim that only the SNL can be achieved even with the ground state of local and gapped Hamiltonians.
+Taking $\lambda_{*}\!\to\!+\infty$, where the ground state becomes the spin coherent state with $\theta\!=\!\phi\!=\!0$, we find